cetic/fadi/doc/RANCHER_PROXMOX.md

  `Cluster`  > `Add Cluster` > `Proxmoxve`

-you'll need to give your cluster a name, then precise the nodes in the cluster, at first start with **one master node**, you give it a name, choose of the templates created earlier for that node and then tick all 3 boxes for `etcd`, `Control Plane` and `Worker`, then choose the kubernetes version and click `create`.
+You'll need to give your cluster a name, then specify the nodes in the cluster, at first start with **one master node**, you give it a name, choose the template created earlier for that node and then tick all 3 boxes for `etcd`, `Control Plane` and `Worker`, then choose the kubernetes version and click `create`.

-> "you'll have to wait the `VM creation`, `the RancherOS install` and `the IP address retrieving` and that might take a while "
+> you'll have to wait the `VM creation`, `the RancherOS install` and `the IP address retrieving`, that might take a while

- Once the master node gets it's IP address, go to `Cluster`  > `Edit Cluster` and addd an other worker node, untick the worker box from the master node and tick it in the new worker node, it should look something like this:
+ Once the master node gets its IP address, go to `Cluster`  > `Edit Cluster` and add another worker node, untick the worker box from the master node and tick it in the new worker node, it should look something like this:
  ![Proxmoxve](images/installation/workernode.png)

-if a second ( or more ) node ( master or worker ) is needed you can either add an other with a different template the same way we just did or you can add as much nodes as you want using the same template by simply going to  `YourCluster (not global)`  > `nodes` > `+` and it will add an other node of the same kind:
+If a second (or more) node (master or worker) is needed you can either add another with a different template the same way we just did or you can add as much nodes as you want using the same template by simply going to  `YourCluster` (not global)  > `nodes` > `+` and it will add an other node of the same kind:

  ![Proxmoxve](images/installation/addnode.png)

 ## 5. Manage the provisioning of the persistent volumes.
-#### StorageOS
+### StorageOS
 Once all your nodes are up and running, it's time to deploy your services, but before you do you need to set your default PVC for the persistent volumes, to do so we first need to deploy the volume plugin `StorageOS`, go to `YourCluster (not global)`  > `system` > `apps` > `launch` and search for `StorageOS`. make sure all the fields are filled correctly like the following screenshot:

 ![Proxmoxve](images/installation/StorageOS.png)